Jerry McCain

-Jerry McCain, often billed as Jerry "Boogie" McCain (June 18, 1930 - March 28, 2012), was an American electric blues musician, best known as a harmonica player.
+Jerry McCain (June 18, 1930 - March 28, 2012), often billed as Jerry "Boogie" McCain, was an American electric blues musician, best known as a harmonica player.

 Biography

 Born near Gadsden, Alabama, United States, he was one of five children of a poor family.
 Many of his siblings also became involved in music, most notably his brother, Walter, who played drums on some early recordings.
 McCain picked up the harmonica from itinerant musicians "Chick" and "Shorty" who played at the local bars (and street corners) when he was young.

 McCain was a fan of the music of Little Walter and met the artist when, in 1953, he traveled to Gadsden for a show.
 McCain's recording debut came via Trumpet Records the same year under the name "Boogie McCain", with his brother Walter on drums.
 The two tracks were "East of the Sun" and "Wine-O-Wine".
 After recruiting Christopher Collins, who would be with him throughout most of his career, he went on to the Excello label.
 During his years with Excello (1956–59) he developed his amplified harmonica style, and unusual blues lyrics.
 The Excello label period saw the release of such noted songs as "The Jig's Up", and "My Next Door Neighbor".
 His later recording for Rex Records "She's Tough" b/w "Steady" was an inspiration to The Fabulous Thunderbirds, and Kim Wilson duplicated McCain's harp work on their version.

 McCain also released singles and albums for Columbia, under their Okeh Records record label (1962), and for the Shreveport-based Jewel label (1965–68).
 The complete collection of his Jewel recordings are available on a compilation album and, in recent years, several of his early recordings have been released on "retrospective" compilation CDs, including the Varese Vintage album, Good Stuff!.
 His longest recording partner, Ichiban, also released several compilations in 1990s, including Jerry McCain (Retrospectives) (ICH-1516).